 — Isaiah 11:4

 Unless we are close to someone, we cannot feel their breath.
-To feel someone’s breath is a real sensation of intimacy, similar to when we lean in to hear a friend whisper in a crowded room.
-Perhaps this is what is required to experience God’s breath upon our lives and work—a deepening desire and attitude of connection with God.
+Feeling someone’s breath is a real sensation of intimacy, similar to when we lean in to hear a friend whisper in a crowded room.
+Perhaps this is what is required to experience the breath of God in our lives and work—a deepening desire and attitude of connection with God.

-There are numerous effective and delightful methods that we can search for signs of the presence of the Holy Spirit.
+There are numerous effective and delightful methods by which we can search for signs of the presence of the Holy Spirit.
 Let us allow the breath that emanates from the One who gave us life to fill our lungs.
 Every breath we take is worthwhile.